Powerlearnproject/se-assignment-day-2-git-and-github-Nabla2024/README.md

 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+login into your GitHub account, create one of your don't have any, because to create a repository. after a successful login to your account, click on the + sign on the top right corner of the github homepage, this will create a drop down where you can create/ select a new repository. enter  details or your new repository, like names, descriptions  and if you want it private or public. chose Licence for your repository to specify how others can use and distribute your codes.
+⁸

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?